louisboilard/.config/README.md

 ## Zsh

 .zshrc file to see my Z shell config.
-Vi mode specifics, use of the zsh-syntax-highlighting plugin for highlighting and ctrl-o bind to access the lf program (a terminal file manager written in Go).
-Aliases are shared with the bash config (they're fetched from the .bash_aliases file).
+Vi mode specifics, use of the zsh-syntax-highlighting plugin for highlighting and ctrl-o bind to access fzf.
+Using lf as the terminal file manager.
+Aliases are shared with the bash config (fetched from the .bash_aliases file).

 ## Alactritty

 alactritty.yml file to see the config for the Alactritty terminal emulator.
 Includes transparency and other slight windows adjustments.
 Runs Zsh by default.